-Practice 2.2 Target Professional Learning Opportunities
+Practice 2.2: Target professional learning opportunities

-- Offer high-quality, individualized, and responsive professional learning opportunities designed to build the capacity needed for rapid school improvement. - Offer regular opportunities for job-embedded learning including coaching, mentoring, and observation (including peer observations). - Leverage and maximize the effectiveness of high-performing teachers, coaches, and leaders by using them as models and peer coaches.
+- Offer high-quality, individualized, and responsive professional learning opportunities designed to build the capacity needed for rapid school improvement. - Offer regular opportunities for job-embedded learning, including coaching, mentoring, and observation (including peer observations). - Leverage and maximize the effectiveness of high-performing teachers, coaches, and leaders by using them as models and peer coaches.

-Create a cadre of instructional leaders (drawing from assistant principals, department coordinators, team leaders, and teachers with demonstrated instructional coaching capacity) who each respond to the professional learning needs of a manageable portion of the faculty and use data to identify those needs.
+Create a cadre of instructional leaders (drawing from assistant principals, department coordinators, team leaders, and teachers with demonstrated instructional coaching capacity) who each respond to the professional learning needs of a manageable portion of the faculty, using data to identify those needs.
 Provide opportunities for leaders and teachers to learn side by side and share how ongoing growth impacts individual practice as instructional and organizational leaders.
 Ensure that learning experiences are differentiated, purposeful, targeted, employed in rapid response to identified needs, reflective of what is known about effective adult learning, and clearly connected to the school's turnaround priorities.

-Impact of school-based professional learning (2.2.10)
+Impact of School-Based Professional Learning (2.2.10)

-School-based professional learning allows teachers to reflect and make significant improvements to their teaching practices
+School-based professional learning enables teachers to reflect on and make significant improvements to their teaching practices.

-- Utilize regular reviews on the school improvement plan to adapt and adjust to individual professional learning needs. - Develop an "implementation check" schedule for each identified essential action.
+- Utilize regular reviews of the school improvement plan to adapt and adjust to individual professional learning needs. - Develop an "implementation check" schedule for each identified essential action.
 Is the work being done?
 Is the strategy implemented with fidelity?
-If not, what actions lead to full implementation?
-Is additional support needed? - Provide opportunities for leaders and teachers to learn side by side and share how ongoing growth impacts their individual practice as instructional leaders. - Design professional learning opportunities to create relational trust by building new knowledge and skills among all teachers in the school. - Build cycles of reflection, design, implementation, feedback, and practice into the everyday culture of the school.
+If not, what actions will lead to full implementation?
+Is additional support needed? - Provide opportunities for leaders and teachers to learn side by side and share how ongoing growth impacts their individual practice as instructional leaders. - Design professional learning opportunities to create relational trust by building new knowledge and skills among all teachers in the school.